Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

 \subsection{A Base Assumption}

-Here, we base our method on a basic assumption within multi-view data: each view can be viewed as encompassing three distinct information components that are orthogonal to each other.
-See Figure \ref{fig3}(a).
+Our method follows a basic assumption within multi-view data: each view can be viewed as encompassing three distinct information components that are orthogonal to each other, as shown in Fig. \ref{fig3}(a).
 One is view-consistent information that signifies a consensus of knowledge across all views.
 Another two are private for each view.
 View-complementary information, denoting some knowledge in one view, facilitates describing data comprehensively, yet other views do not possess it.
 View-superfluous information refers to irrelevant and even misleading knowledge for clustering, e.g., background pixels in an image.
-Based on this assumption, we intend to decouple all information and discard view-superfluous information to generate a minimal-sufficient unified feature representation for self-expressive matrix learning.
+Based on this assumption, we intend to decouple all information and discard view-superfluous information to generate a minimal-sufficient unified representation for self-expressive coefficient learning.